ManoKors/astro-paper/src/content/blog/test.md

 IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 Someone could be eavesdropping on you right now (man-in-the-middle attack)!
 It is also possible that a host key has just been changed.
+´´´

+It indicates that the SSH client has detected a change in the host key of the device you’re trying to connect to (pi.local in this case).
+This is often caused by reinstalling the Raspberry Pi OS, changing its hostname or IP address, or assigning the hostname to a different device.